 If you do not meet one of the above criteria, but feel that you have a medical, personal, or family circumstances that warrant consideration of an approved RCL, you may meet with an L&S College Adviser to discuss your options and the best course of action.

-If you take an unapproved RCL, you will receive a warning email if it is the first time.
+If you take fewer than 13 units in a Fall or Spring semester without approval, you will receive a warning email if it is the first time.
 If you take another unapproved RCL, you will receive a hold on future registration.
-In this case, you will need to meet with an L&S College Adviser to remove the hold.
+If this occurs, you will need to meet with an L&S College Adviser to remove the hold.

 Reduced Course Load: Procedure

-Reduced Course Loads (RCL) may be granted under certain circumstances outlined below.
-Petitions and other supporting documentation for an RCL must be submitted by the add/drop deadline during the fourth week of the semester to L&S College Advising, either in 206 Evans Hall or 156 Dwinelle.
+If after reading the Overview and Eligibilty information above, you wish to pursue requesting a reduced course load, see the procedures below.
+Petitions and other supporting documentation for an RCL must be submitted by the add/drop deadline during the fourth week of the semester to L&S College Advising.
 See the table below for specific instructions.

 If you are planning to request an RCL, plan ahead and gain approval from the appropriate offices to avoid negative implications to your registration, financial aid, and/or visa status.